idejaferati/ModularMadness/README.md

 - echo : The output string is the input string concatenated to itself.
 - reverse : The output string is the input string reversed.
 - delay: The output string is the previous input string.
 The initial output is “hello”.
-- noop: The input appears unchanged at the output
+- noop: The input appears unchanged at the output.

 ### Module calls from standard input
 1. Module definition, adds a new module to the network